openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README_CLASSIFIER.md

 # Image Classification

 Current repository includes training and evaluation tools for the image classification task.
-Use one of the prepared config files to train the model on:
+Use the following prepared configuration files to train the model on:
  - ImageNet dataset (`configs/classification/imagenet_rmnet.yml`)

 ## Data Preparation